Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js.md

 The simplest solution is to use iframes.
 An iframe is basically a window into a nested page within a page, sandboxed from the rest of your page.
 For classes, I have students host their work and turn in a link to running sketches.
 Then I can embed their sketches or examples I create in iframes on a wordpress blog or class site.

-For example, here is the sketch running:<br>
+For example, here is a sketch running:<br>
 http://lauren-mccarthy.com/test/p5.js/

 And here it is embedded in wordpress using the code below:<br>